• Skip to primary navigation

 Final Thoughts on Crocheting Your First Sweater

 You just made something that no one else has in their closet.
 This is a big deal!
-You are going to remember this first crochet sweater, even if years later you have forgotten many of your other projects.
+You will remember this first crochet sweater, even if years later you have forgotten many of your other projects.

 Welcome to the world of slow fashion!
 And while you’re here, start looking for your next easy crochet sweater pattern.